britco/stonewall/README.md

 ## Basic Setup

 This information should help you get up and going with Stonewall.
 First download the source code, and include in your page.

-Then, setup a..
+### Setting up rules

+Rulesets are easy to create.
+Simply create an object with the properties as the attribute names, and the values as the rules / options.
+For example:

+	rules = {
+		'username': {
+			'required': true,
+			'maxLength': 5
+		}
+	};

+You can also use the array syntax.
+This is useful when you want to specify a custom error message:

+	rules = [
+		username: [
+			{
+				minLength: 4
+				msg: 'username is not long enough.'
+			}
+		]
+	]

 ## Example